 Cut out, or cut down on, alcohol.
 Alcohol won’t help you sleep.
 In fact, it does the opposite and will reduce the quality of whatever sleep you do get.
 If you want to cut down not cut out then try to avoid drinking for four hours before your bedtime.

 Try to stop smoking.
 If you can’t manage this, try to avoid smoking for at least four hours before you go to bed.
 Nicotine, like caffeine, is a stimulant and it’ll interfere with your ability to get to sleep.

 Don’t have a big dinner or supper.
 It’s harder to get to sleep when your stomach's too full.

 Go to bed only when you’re tired.
 If you wake up, it’s better to get out of bed than toss and turn.
 Listen to soft music or a podcast, anything that distracts you from thinking about not sleeping.
 Go back to bed when you feel sleepy again.

 Avoid your phone, laptop or tablet.
 Try not to use these before you go to bed.
 The bright light makes it harder for your brain to know it’s time to sleep.

 TIP: Alcohol won’t help you sleep.
 In fact, it does the opposite.
 Avoid drinking for four hours before your bedtime.

 TIP: If you wake up, get out of bed.
-Do something calming that distracts you from thinking about not sleeping.
-Only go back to bed when you're sleepy again.
+Do something calming that distracts you and only go back to bed when you're sleepy again.